Qualifications Explained

 Students doing Entry Level 3 qualifications do not always take exams instead they are assessed by course work or being observed doing practical tasks.
 They usually take one year to complete.

-Usually for students with GCSE’s Grade 2 or above in English and Grade 1 Maths.
+Usually for students with a GCSE at grade 2 or above in English and grade 1 maths.

 They usually take one year to complete and you would be awarded a pass or fail.

-Usually for students with GCSE’s grade 3 or above in English and 2 in Maths.
+Usually for students with a GCSE grade 3 or above in English and 2 in maths.

 Level 2 qualifications provide a more in-depth look at a wide range of work-related subjects.
 In practical subjects, they will start to introduce more complex tasks and skills.

-Usually for students who have achieved 5 GCSE’s grade 4 or above in English and 3 in Maths.
+Usually for students who have achieved 5 GCSEs, including a grade 4 or above in English and 3 in maths.

 You may need to complete work placement hours as part of your qualification to be successful.
 This is usually graded Distinction, Merit, or Pass.